Introduction of Wu Yao:Combined Spicebush Root or Radix Linderae.

-(1).Lindera aggregata(Sims)Kosterm.: The plant is commonly known as Wū Yào.
+(1).Lindera aggregata(Sims)Kosterm.: Botanical description: The plant is commonly known as Wū Yào.
 Herbs, evergreen shrubs or small trees, it grows up to 4~5 meters high.
 The root is woody, swollen stout, slightly rosary.
 The bark is grayish-green.
 Branchlets densely rust-colored pubescent when young, smooth glabrous when old; Stem and branch are tough, not easy to break.
 Alternate, leathery, elliptic to broadly obovate, 3~8 cm long, 1.5~5 cm wide, apex acuminate or caudate acuminate, the base is rounded or broadly cuneate, entire, the upper part is green, glossy, glabrous except for midrib, lower part is pale, covered with pale brown villous, later becoming smooth, 3 veins, basal, very distinct; Petiole is short, pubescent.
 Inflorescence umbellate axillary, scarcely scabellate; Pedicel is 1.5~3 mm long, hairy, clustered with many florets; Flowers are unisexual, dioecious, yellow-green; Perianth is composed of 6 pieces, the size is a few equal, wide elliptic, male flower has 9 stamens, arrange 3 round, the base of the innermost round has gland, anther 2 room; Female flowers have several stamens, ovary superior, spherical, 1 loculus, 1 ovule.
 Drupes are subglobose, green at first, black when ripe.
 Its flowering period is from March to April, fruiting from October to November.

 Ecological environment: The plant grows in the shrubbery of the slope facing the sun or the forest margin and the piedmont, the field, and so on.
 It distributes in the middle and lower reaches areas of the Yangtze River, the west of Zhujiang river area, southwest, northwest, Taiwan, and other areas of China.

 Growth characteristics: The plant Lindera aggregata prefers subtropical climate, strong adaptability.
 It is advisable to cultivate in acid soil with abundant sunshine and loose and fertile soil.